 The following security considerations apply to Always Encrypted with secure enclaves.

-- The security of your data inside the enclave depends on an attestation protocol and an attestation service.
-Therefore, you need to ensure the attestation service and attestation policies, the attestation service enforces, are managed by a trusted administrator.
-Also, attestation services typically support different policies and attestation protocols, some of which perform minimal verification of the enclave and its environment, and are designed for testing and development.
+- Using enclave attestation is recommended if it's available for your environment and if you're concerned about protecting your data from attacks by users with the OS-level admin access to the machine hosting your database.
+If you use attestation, you need to ensure the attestation service and its configuration are managed by a trusted administrator.
+Also, both supported attestation services offer different policies and attestation modes, some of which perform minimal verification of the enclave and its environment, and are designed for testing and development.
 Closely follow the guidelines specific to your attestation service to ensure you're using the recommended configurations and policies for your production deployments.

 - Encrypting a column using randomized encryption with an enclave-enabled column encryption key may result in leaking the order of data stored in the column, as such columns support range comparisons.
 For example, if an encrypted column, containing employee salaries, has an index, a malicious DBA could scan the index to find the maximum encrypted salary value and identify a person with the maximum salary (assuming the name of the person isn't encrypted).